unification-com/xfund-router/docs/guide/quickstart.md

 ## Integration

-In order to request data, and enable data provision in your smart contract, you will need to import the `Consumer.sol` smart contract and set up two simple functions within your smart contract.
+In order to request data, and enable data provision in your smart contract, you will need to import the `ConsumerBase.sol` smart contract and set up two simple functions within your smart contract.

 1. Add the package to your project: